Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Threats to Validity

 \section{Threats to Validity}

-The goal of this study is to investigate energy consumption-related topics.
-In this section, we present the threats to the validity of the study.

-\textbf{Construct Validity} \bihui{refers to the extent to which an experimental design can accurately assess the theoretical construct or concept it is intended to measure}.
-Our construct threads to validity are mainly related to (i) post retrieval and (ii) manual annotation.
-Even though our data cover as a wide range of characteristics as possible, our selection of posts may not be exhaustive.
-We have not fully examined all relevant posts in the data dump.
-The size of the data and the linguistic freedom of presentation - different words present the same meaning - can have a significant impact on the results.
-Furthermore, we conduct manual inspection twice: one is to filter out the posts related to energy consumption from the retrieved posts, and another is to validate the LDA result as well as intention categories.
-With the involvement of the specialist (\bihui{a post-doctoral researcher in Software Engineering with 7 years of experience}) in the manual labeling process \bihui{(as discussed in Section \ref{identifyPost})}, we attempt to mitigate this threat.
-To ensure the normality of the rule set, we follow Seaman's open coding procedures~\citep{Seaman}.
+\MyPara{Construct Validity} Even though our data cover a wide range of SO posts, our selection of posts may not be exhaustive.
+The automatic keyword filtering may missed some relevant posts, but manually verifying all posts in the data dump is infeasible.
+The size of the data and the linguistic freedom of presentation---different words present the same meaning---can have a significant impact on the results.
+To mitigate these threats, we conduct manual inspection twice: one is to filter out the false positive posts (matching keywords but unrelated to energy consumption), and another is to validate the LDA result and intention categories.
+The manual inspection is performed by specialists (two PhD researchers in Software Engineering with over 7 years of experience) following Seaman's closed coding procedures~\citep{Seaman} (\S\ref{identifyPost}).
+While analyzing questions and text content may provide deeper insights (\S\ref{rq3}), we rely on SO tags as they are community-curated to reflect the primary technologies or topics involved.
+Leveraging tags allows our analysis to remain consistent and replicable across large datasets.
+Meanwhile, prior studies~\cite{Pinto, Barua} demonstrate that SO tags accurately reflect developers' primary technological concerns.
+To mitigate limitations from tag-based analysis, we merge synonyms or related tags, thereby capturing broader trends and technology categories comprehensively to ensure our results represent the underlying data.